 6.6 Gifts, Hospitality and Others

 IFS recognizes that fostering good relationships with business partners is important to its continued success.
-The giving and receiving of gifts and/or hospitality and/or expenses relating to others to or from third parties is not prohibited if the following requirements are met:
+The giving and receiving of gifts and/or entertainment and/or hospitality and/or expenses relating to others to or from third parties is not prohibited if the following requirements are met:

 - It is not made with the intention of influencing, inducing or rewarding a third party in order to gain any advantage through improper performance, or in explicit or implicit exchange for favors or benefits;